Office of the Registrar

 The Office of the Registrar is responsible for:

-- Keeping and updating student files and records
+- Keeping and updating student files and school records

 - Transcript and enrollment verification requests